 Art The Fifth Grade Art curriculum stresses creativity, intuition and expressiveness.
 In the art studio, the students learn to explore techniques and are encouraged to develop their own style.
 Projects include drawing, painting, collage and three-dimensional constructions and mixed media works.
 Children experiment with various media to discover their tactile, manipulative and creative possibilities.
-Art will be taught in the classrooms this year due to COVID-19

 Music In Grade Five students continue music classes with an emphasis on music appreciation.
 There are many opportunities for the students to perform, both for parents and school assemblies.
 In the spring, a major musical is presented by the class.
 The Instrumental Program continues in Grade Five.
 The students will continue to study the string instrument that they selected in Grade Four.
 Daily practice of ten minutes or more is required.
-Please see the new Performing Arts curriculum in the back of this book.

-Survey of World Languages In the Fifth Grade, all students continue studying the French, Japanese and Spanish languages.
+Introduction to World Languages In the Fifth Grade, all students continue studing the French, Chinese and Spanish languages.
+Each language will be taught for one trimester.
 Greetings, basic conversation and thematic vocabulary focusing on numbers, colors, the days of the week, the months of the year, the seasons and countries will be reviewed.
 More advanced conversations as well as additional thematic vocabulary focusing on family members, school supplies, classroom items and clothes will be taught.
 Students will continue engaging in various activities to practice their speaking, listening and writing skills.
 In addition, cultural exposure of various countries will be enhanced.

 Computer In the Fifth Grade, the students meet in the Computer Lab for two periods each week.
 They learn new hardware and software terms.
 They work on their word processing and power point skills in Google Drive.
 They use spreadsheets to analyze data.
 They learn and practice concepts in coding, and eventually create their own programs using Scratch.
 Finally, they work on their typing skills to become faster and more efficient computer users.
-The students will not go to the Computer Lab this year due to COVID-19.
-Computer classes will be taught in the Homeroom classes.
-Chromebooks will be given to each student to use during the lessons.